COVID-19 (Novel Coronavirus) - Information and Updates

 Travelling to Canada

-- Canada is not allowing temporary residents to enter the country if their presence is optional.
+- Canada is not allowing travellers to enter the country if their presence is optional.
 This means that anyone travelling for tourism, recreation or entertainment will not be admitted.
 If you don’t already have a job in Canada or a job offer, you will not be allowed to enter the country.
-You may be challenged by immigration and denied entry to Canada if you are not entering for an essential purpose.
+This restriction has been extended to July 31st, with the possibility of re-extension.

-- Working holiday participants must have a current and active job offer prior to their arrival at a Canadian port of entry.
-Travel to Canada during the COVID-19 Pandemic must be for an essential purpose, which does not include leisure and holiday
+- Working holiday participants must have a current and active job offer prior to their arrival at a Canadian port of entry, unless your visa has already been activated.

 - Effective May 8, 2020, the IEC Program is limiting entry into Canada to only those IEC participants who have both: